sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes.md

 # Themes

-The `Themes` setting includes settings to customize elements of the Windows visual style, including the window glass color, desktop background, and screen saver.
+The `Themes` setting includes settings to customize elements of the Windows visual style, including the window glass color, desktop background, and brand icon.

 To customize the Windows default theme, you must include the settings: [DesktopBackground](microsoft-windows-shell-setup-themes-desktopbackground.md) and [ThemeName](microsoft-windows-shell-setup-themes-themename.md).
 You may also optionally include the settings: [BrandIcon](microsoft-windows-shell-setup-themes-brandicon.md), [ScreenSaver](microsoft-windows-shell-setup-themes-screensaver.md), [UWPAppsUseLightTheme](microsoft-windows-shell-setup-themes-uwpappsuselighttheme.md), and [WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md).